How to Set Up Meta Ads Tracking for Revenue

 Because of that, businesses have to rely on first-party data.

-First-party data is information a business collects directly from users on its own platforms.
+First-party data is information a business collects directly from users and stores on its own platforms.

 Examples are website activities, purchases and form submissions.
 If the user provides an opt-in, first-party data can be sent through the Meta CAPI to the ad account for ad tracking and optimization.